Linux Foundation Certifications

 How long does it take to get Linux certified?

-The time it takes to get Linux certified varies based on your existing experience and familiarity with Linux.
+The time it takes to get linux system certified varies based on your existing experience and familiarity with Linux.
 For beginners, it could take several months of dedicated study and practice.
 For those with some Linux experience, a few weeks to a few months of preparation might be sufficient.
 It also depends on how much time you can dedicate to studying each week.

 What Linux certifications don't expire?